geekboi777/Python-projects/README.md

-# Basic classical pong game made using python
+# Basic games made using python